Image source: Google

 - Automation is Only as Good as The Underlying Data – if your account doesn’t have a lot of data.
 Then Google is going to have a trial period where it’s guessing how to generate results.
 You might get great results, you might not get any results.
 A great product/service can help you get better results, though it’s very hard to tell because without data, automations are relying on general projections at best which may or may not be relevant to your product/service.

-Tips to Optimize Your PMax Campaigns
+Tips to Optimize Your Performance Max Campaigns

 Here are a quick takeaways:

 - Catch all has generally been favored over product specific campaigns.
 The product either needs to be excluded from catch all to get more exposure in a new campaign or the bid for the product specific campaign needs to be higher than catch all.
+Though overtime, performance max seems to favor the campaign with the better performance data relative to the goals you set.

 - Results improved by focusing on particular SKUs.
 Especially if we saw those SKUs had a higher conversion rate or better performance in prior campaigns.